inderjit303/32-bit-SRAM-/README.md

 # 1-Bit SRAM Cell:
-1 Bit SRAM cell, consists of writer circuit which is created similar to the 3x8 decoder as shown below.
+1 Bit SRAM cell, consists of writer circuit subcircuit symbol named 'idata_writer_cktsd' which is created similar to the 3x8 decoder as shown below with inputs as 'wl' and 'win' and output as 'bl' and 'blbar'.

 <p align="center">